 Communication skills include writing, speaking, and interpersonal skills.
 Your ability to write well translates into a valuable skill set for employers.
 An ‘ideal candidate’ can articulate their ideas in an organized and concise format.
 Platform skills will also contribute to your success in the hiring process.
 How often have you spoken in front of a group or class?
 Can you be persuasive in your presentation of a concept?
 Finally, employers are looking for someone who is engaging and enthusiastic.
 Your ability to connect with others as well as with the recruiter demonstrates your interpersonal skill set.

 Think of a problem that you encountered at USC or in your workplace.
 How did you arrive at a solution?
 Most employers derive revenue by solving problems for their clients.
 In recruiting for entry-level positions, organizations are tapping into a new and fresh resource for creative solutions.
 This is where you can highlight your research experience.
 It is also an opportunity to describe how you go about making a decision.

 Becoming skilled at sharing responsibility and working with others may be the most important thing you can do to add to your value.
 What role have you played on teams?
 Use examples of classroom group projects, sports teams, internships, and student organizations.
 What are the elements that contributed to team success?
 What did you learn when you failed as a team?
 Why do some teams succeed and others fail?
-This is not about building your resume to include participation in 30 organizations, but about demonstrating effectiveness and results as a member of a functional team.

 There is also a subset of skills that employers consider when reviewing resumes and interviewing prospective employees.
 Here are a few to consider: